browsermedia/bcms_seo_sitemap/README.markdown

 #Sitemaps Module for BrowserCMS

 This is  a simple module that generates a basic xml Sitemap for BrowserCMS projects.
-For each published page, it generates the <loc></loc> tag according to the [Sitemap protocol](http://www.sitemaps.org/protocol.php) but no metadata.
+For each published page, it generates the `loc` tag according to the [Sitemap protocol](http://www.sitemaps.org/protocol.php), but no metadata.

 To determine which pages should be included in the Sitemap, it leverages BrowserCMS' menu_items helper.
 This means that hidden or unpublished pages will